Crucible Life and Death 1918

 Fields of Battle, Lands of Peace: The Doughboys 1917-1918

 Michael St Maur Sheil’s portraits of WWI battlefields are featured in an outdoor photographic exhibition which tells of the healed scars of the First World War through our only remaining living witness: the fields of battle themselves.
 Once places of devastating violence, we now see landscapes of great beauty, testament to peace and remembrance.
-Open March 31 – Oct.
-22, 2017 outdoors in the Memorial Courtyard.
+This exhibition is now traveling the United States.

 The Volunteers: Americans Join World War I, 1914-1919